 The journey to parenthood isn't always as clear-cut as it's made out to be.
-Approximately 9% of men in the U.S. have reported seeking advice, testing, or treatment for infertility.
+Approximately 9% of men in the US have reported seeking advice, testing, or treatment for infertility.
 While many cases of male-factor infertility can be treated with simple lifestyle interventions, in some cases, the cause is deeper — your genes.
-Read on to learn about the types of genetic male infertility.
+Read on to learn about the genetic causes of male-factor infertility, and the different types of genetic infertility.

 How common is genetic male infertility?